knuedge/open-source-policy/practice.md

 ### Protecting sensitive information

 As part of responsibly working in the open, KnuEdge team members are expected to protect information that needs to be protected.
-We already receive training and guidance about information we can’t publish for [ethical](https://www.oge.gov/web/oge.nsf/Topics), legal, and security reasons — this section is a reminder about sensitive information (formally called “[controlled unclassified information](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171.pdf)”) to carefully protect when working with our open source projects.
+We already receive training and guidance about information we can’t publish for [ethical](https://www.oge.gov/web/oge.nsf/Topics), legal, and security reasons — this section is a reminder about sensitive information (sometimes called “[controlled unclassified information](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171.pdf)”) to carefully protect when working with our open source projects.
 Sensitive information can include code, configuration, content, or documentation.

 If KnuEdge team members aren't sure whether they should make something public, they should ask a person on our KnuEdge IT team for advice _first_.